KDE/kqtquickcharts/README.md

 ## Try it out

-There a few example projects in `demo` folder.
+There are a few example projects in the `demo` folder.
 They are directly runable in **qmlviewer**.
 Make sure to pass the required import folders to it:

     $ cd demo/minimal
     $ qmlviewer -I /usr/lib64/kde4/imports/ main.qml

-Or on 32-bit systems:
+Replace the last line on 32-bit systems with:

     $ qmlviewer -I /usr/lib/kde4/imports/ main.qml